 I got 100 teenagers to watch Adolescence with me – what they said might surprise you

+I got 100 young people to watch Adolescence with me – what they said might surprise you

 A lot has been written about the panic among parents after watching the new Netflix drama which explores how boys are being influenced online.
 Chloe Combi wanted to find out what their children thought...

 Four years ago, I had a hit podcast called You Don’t Know Me, which was number one on Apple and received rave reviews.
 It focused on the lives of teenagers – then Generation Z. A lot has changed in the last four years, not least the youngest generational shift from Gen Z to Gen Alpha.
-So, considering the work and research I’ve done in that time, alongside the global conversation around from You Don’t Know Me.
-They brought along their Gen Alpha younger siblings and friends.
+A lot of the issues we discussed, relate to those now being tackled in from You Don’t Know Me and told them to bring along their Gen Alpha younger siblings and friends too.

 In a screening room in east London, 103 young people turned up, a mix of male and female (60/40), aged between 12 and 22.
 I was curious.
 While a lot has been written by adults about this show, what did their children think?
 I wasn’t going to be disappointed.
 They came with opinions.